 This includes the Tiago Road and it means the entrance on the west side of the park is also closed and does not usually reopen until late May or June.
 If visitors are coming from this direction, the South Entrance is the next best option.

 There are plenty of hikes where you can see waterfalls in Yosemite.
-While the waterfalls won’t be flowing like April through to June, there may be a trickle if there has been rainfall.
+While the waterfalls won’t be flowing like April, May and June, there may be a trickle if there has been rainfall.
 This goes for wildlife too!

 As you can imagine, there is a lot of wildlife in the park however in winter months, there is not much around.
 Visitors can expect the trails to be quieter.
 In fact, the silence and beauty of Yosemite in winter is an experience visitors never forget.